-Blazing onto the scene with a rendition of Bette Midler’s ‘Miss Otis Regrets’ before weaving her way through an impressively diverse set list, Rachel Tucker proved herself, once again, to be an incredibly versatile songstress.
-Aside from that undeniably superb voice and brilliantly judicious song selections, Tucker entertained the crowd with various comical personal and professional anecdotes and some pacy interactions with starry eyed audience members.
-Her stories ranged from auditions and Broadway to love and childhood dancing – and the audience were nothing if not completely taken with her easy charm and cheeky tales.
-Under the direction of Guy Retallack, she worked the crowd like a talented few can and her playful ventures into the audience along with the close quarters of the venue created an intimacy which made the whole evening a treat – especially after years of seeing her in the vast surroundings of a West End theatre.
+Blazing onto the scene with a rendition of ‘Miss Otis Regrets’ before weaving her way through an impressively diverse set list, Rachel Tucker proves herself, once again, to be an incredibly versatile songstress.
+Aside from that undeniably superb voice and brilliantly judicious song selections, Tucker entertains the crowd with various comical personal and professional anecdotes and some pacy interactions with starry eyed audience members.
+Her stories range from auditions and Broadway to love and childhood dancing – and the audience are nothing if not completely taken with her easy charm and cheeky tales.
+Under direction of Guy Retallack, she works the crowd like a talented few can and her playful ventures into the audience, along with the close quarters of the venue, create an intimacy which makes the whole evening a treat – especially after years of seeing her in the vast surroundings of a West End theatre.

-The set list covered an impressive amount of ground, with nods to Broadway favourites ‘Dear Evan Hansen’ and ‘Waitress’ (I thought at one point she was about to launch into a ‘Hamilton’ number but alas, no such luck) and a good range of others.
-There were some great highlights, like Streisand’s ‘The Way We Were’, Garland’s ‘The Man that Got Away’, a surprisingly gritty Elkie Brooks’ ‘Pearl’s a Singer’, and an even more surprising (and tenderly sad) rendition of ‘When She Loved Me’ from ‘Toy Story’.
-The audience were then treated to the unveiling of a beautiful original song – soon to be found on a new album I hope.
-There was also a gorgeous, refreshing take on ‘No Good Deed’ which was a real treat for ‘Wicked’ fans and a sweet moment of recognition for such an influential part of Tucker’s career to date.
-Not only that, but she impressed with stellar comic timing and some gleefully outrageous renditions of ‘I Can Cook’ and ‘Roxie’, complete with a hilariously delivered rendition of that ‘I love ya honey’ monologue.
+The set list covers an impressive amount of ground, with nods to Broadway favourites ‘Dear Evan Hansen’ and ‘Waitress’ and a good range of others.
+There are some great highlights, like Streisand’s ‘The Way We Were’, Garland’s ‘The Man that Got Away’, a surprisingly gritty Elkie Brooks’ ‘Pearl’s a Singer’, and an even more surprising (and tenderly sad) rendition of ‘When She Loved Me’ from ‘Toy Story’.
+The audience are then treated to the unveiling of a beautiful original song – soon to be found on a new album I hope.
+There’s also a gorgeous, refreshing take on ‘No Good Deed’ which is a real winner for ‘Wicked’ fans and a sweet moment of recognition for such an influential part of Tucker’s career to date.
+She goes on to impress with stellar comic timing and some gleefully outrageous renditions of ‘I Can Cook’ and ‘Roxie’, complete with a brilliant rendition of that ‘I love ya honey’ monologue.

-I have written about Rachel Tucker’s gargantuan talents previously in my ‘Wicked’ review, but that critique needs an update after Saturday’s show.
-She continues to impress with her ability to convey whole lives lived in a single song, expertly manoeuvring in and out of internal roles for four minute slots while the audience sat enthralled.
+Tucker continues to impress with her ability to convey whole lives lived in a single song.
 That Garland cover could certainly sting the most armoured of hearts.
-Particularly impressive to note is that those emotive performances were as affecting as the shoulder-shimmying numbers, with her vocal adjustments effortless and seamlessly executed as she moved from a teary-eyed ballad to a jazzier number.
-Yet Tucker basked in a rockier sound than she’s had the opportunity to showcase recently, having been performing the famous music of ‘Wicked’ and the harmonic melodies to be found in ‘The Last Ship’ (although the latter does feature a fiery Tucker solo).
-Naturally, I have ‘The Reason’ and the cast album, but I found myself happily surprised by the sound and the ground that Tucker had chosen to showcase in this show; it appears that the vocal vault of this powerhouse does in fact have no walls, ceiling or floor.
-There were of course the gentle, soaring notes, powerful belts and that growl made a generous appearance (lending itself very nicely to the rockier, livelier numbers) – but the song choices had such vibrancy that they uncovered even more versatility to her voice than I had previously heard.
+Particularly impressive to note is that those emotive performances are as affecting as the shoulder-shimmying numbers, with her vocal adjustments effortless and seamlessly executed as she moves from a teary-eyed ballad to a jazzier number.
+Yet Tucker basks in a rockier sound than she’s had the opportunity to showcase recently, having been performing the famous music of ‘Wicked’ and the harmonic melodies to be found in ‘The Last Ship’.
+It appears that the vocal vault of this powerhouse may in fact have no walls, ceiling or floor…

 Rachel Tucker’s first U.K. Tour begins in May and you can snap up some tickets here.
 I’d recommend that you do so pretty pronto – these London gigs sold out in a matter of days!